OmKiranKar/CarRental/README.md

 ![CarsIsland0.jpg](images/CarsIsland0.jpg)

-Cars Rental Project is a car rental company which used Microsoft Azure cloud services to implement the system for managing car renting.
+Cars Island is a car rental company which used Microsoft Azure cloud services to implement the system for managing car renting.

 ## Use cases are following: